NJBLAGA/NathanBlaga_T1A2/README.md

 ### **Purpose of Website**

 - The purpose of my portfolio website is to create a professional platform in which I can demonstrate my abilities to future employers.
-- The wesbite in turn provides the audience with not only the current state of my talents, abilities and coding experince but an insight into my personailty, professional knowledge, interests, hobbies and mindset.
+- The website in turn provides the audience with not only the current state of my talents, abilities and coding experience but an insight into my personality, professional knowledge, interests, hobbies and mindset.
-- At its core the website was a project as well as a great indicator of where my strengths and weaknessess lie.
+- At its core the website was a project as well as a great indicator of where my strengths and weaknesses lie.
-  In turn it has created an internal 'roadmap' depicting a more visual understanding of which direction I wish to take on my coding journey.
+  In turn it has created an internal 'roadmap' depicting a more visual understanding of the direction I wish to take on my coding journey.

-### **Functionailty & Features of Website**
+### **Functionality & Features of Website**

-#### **Functionailty:**
+#### **Functionality:**

-- The website was desgined with the intention of a user friendly experience.
+- The website was designed with the intention of a user friendly experience.
-- The content depicted throughout the website fulfills the desire purpose of the website in a manner that allows the user to extract the information and data in an easy and fluent fashion.
+- The content depicted throughout the website fulfils the desired purpose in a manner that allows the user to extract the information and data in an easy and fluent fashion.
 - The website's functionality translates across all platforms;
   - Desktop
   - Tablets